Alpena Early College

 Bridging the gap between high school and college, Alpena Early College give students a unique opportunity that goes beyond dual enrollment.
 Through a partnership between Alpena Public Schools and Alpena Community College, students can complete their high school diploma AND receive a college degree at the same time.

-Students entering grade 11 in the fall of 2016 are eligible to apply.
+Students entering grade 11 in the fall semester are eligible to apply.
 Once enrolled, students take classes at both Alpena High School and Alpena Community College.
 As members of their Early College cohort, they may go through high school commencement with their classmates in 12th grade, but then stay on for an additional year to complete a full schedule of "13th grade" classes, including one final high school class and their college credits to earn their degree or certificate.

 This unique and exciting opportunity offers: